Skip to main content

 If you have not yet created an App Registration, please follow the steps found here before proceeding to configuration options.

-• Prior to accessing the SPOC Web Interface, an administrator account must be set up with Gimmal Professional Services or the Technical Support teams.
+• Prior to accessing the SPOC administrator portal for configuration updates, an administrator account must be set up with Gimmal Professional Services or the Technical Support teams.

 • This administrator account must be used for the first login.